 This litter of baby puppies was left in a box outside of a library and luckily they were found in time and delivered to the animal shelter which contacted our rescue for help.
-We have no information about the parents of this litter.
-While we can guess that this puppy will grow to be a LARGE dog, we have not met either parent and do not know the specific breed mix.
+While we can guess this puppy will grow into a LARGE dog, we have not met either parent and do not know their exact breed mix.
 Before applying to adopt, it's important to verify that this pup will be welcomed by your landlord and homeowners insurance, regardless of breed (many prohibit bully breeds and pitbull mixes).
 A DNA test of the largest pup revealed that these dogs likely include a mix of American Staffordshire Terrier, American Pit Bull Terrier, American Bulldog, Boxer, plus Neapolitan Mastiff, and they are predicted to be 51-84 pounds when fully grown, though each pup is unique!